Dierk Raabe: Research

 In 2012, Raabe received a European Research Council (ERC) advanced grant, the most significant individual research grant in Europe.
 In 2022, he received another € 2.5 million Advanced Grant for his project Reducing Iron Oxides without Carbon by using Hydrogen-Plasma (ROC).
 The ROC project intends to make the production of steel greener by reducing CO_{2} emissions.
 This is an essential goal, since the manufacture of metallic materials is one of the largest single sources of greenhouse gases.

 Raabe's research is highly cited and featured in high-impact journals including Nature, Nature Materials, and Nature Communications.
-As of March 2023, he is the most cited computational materials scientist and physical metallurgist, with a H-index of 155.